Official proceedings publication of the Medicine 2.0 Congress

-"Medicine 2.0" (ISSN 1923-2195, Suggested Medline Abbreviation: Med 2.0) is the official proceedings publication of the Medicine 2.0 Congress (World Congress on Social Media in Health, Medicine, Health, and Biomedical Research), and other events, workshops and tutorials promoted under the Medicine 2.0 label.
+"Medicine 2.0" (ISSN 1923-2195, Medline Abbreviation: Med 2 0) is the official proceedings publication of the Medicine 2.0 Congress (World Congress on Social Media in Health, Medicine, Health, and Biomedical Research), and other events, workshops and tutorials promoted under the Medicine 2.0 label.

-We currently only accept submissions from presenters at Medicine 2.0 conferences and workshops promoted at www.medicine20congress.com. (event organizers interested in promoting their workshop/tutorial/event under the Medicine 2.0 label and making it eligible for publication, please contact us).
+We currently only accept submissions from presenters at Medicine 2.0 conferences and workshops promoted at www.medicine20congress.com.
+(Event organizers interested in promoting their workshop/tutorial/event under the Medicine 2.0 label and making it eligible for publication in a PubMed-indexed Proceedings volume, please contact us.)

-Presenters at Medicine 2.0 events are eligible to submit short proceedings papers.
+Presenters at Medicine 2.0 events are eligible to submit short proceedings papers, free of charge (copyediting charges are optional).
 For details see Online Submissions instructions.

-Full-text articles are XML tagged using the NLM-DTD, ready to be archived in PubMed Central and indexing in PubMed.
+Full-text articles are XML tagged using the NLM-DTD, archived in PubMed Central and indexed in PubMed.

 The rise of technology has changed how people take control of their health, enabling individuals to choose to live healthier lives and make better treatment decisions.
 With this said, the Internet has emerged as the channel used by individuals for actively seeking or passively receiving health information.